ruby/www.ruby-lang.org/en/documentation/faq/4/index.md

 ### Does assignment generate a new copy of an object?
 {: #assignment}

 All variables and constants reference (point at) some object.
-(The exception is uninitialized local variables, which reference nothing.
+(With the exception of uninitialized local variables, which reference nothing.
 These raise a `NameError` exception if used).
 When you assign to a variable, or initialize a constant, you set the object that the variable or constant references.

 Assignment on its own therefore never creates a new copy of an object.

 There's a slightly deeper explanation in certain special cases.
-Instances of `Fixnum`, `NilClass`, `TrueClass`, and `FalseClass` are contained directly in variables or constants--there is no reference involved.
-A variable holding the number `42` or the constant `true`, actually holds the value, and not a reference to it.
+Instances of `Fixnum`, `NilClass`, `TrueClass`, and `FalseClass` are contained directly in variables or constants---there is no reference involved.
+A variable holding the number `42` or the constant `true` actually holds the value, and not a reference to it.
 Assignment therefore physically produces a copy of objects of these types.
 We discuss this more in
 [Immediate and Reference Objects](../9/#immediate).

 ### What is the scope of a local variable?

-A new scope for a local variable is introduced in the (1) toplevel (main), (2) a class (or module) definition, or (3) a method definition.
+A new scope for a local variable is introduced in (1) the toplevel (main), (2) a class (or module) definition, or (3) a method definition.

 ~~~
 i = 1         # (1)
 class Demo
   i = 2       # (2)
   def meth